 Tonight: Mostly cloudy with a few flurries.
 Windy with blowing and drifting snow.
 Lows in the middle 0s.
 Wind: NW 15-20 mph with gusts to 30.

 Tuesday: Partly cloudy.
 AM wind chills near -20°.
 Highs near 10°.
 Wind: NW 15-20 mph with gusts to 30.

 Wednesday: Mostly cloudy with a slight chance of light snow.
 Highs in the 0s.

 Thursday: Mostly sunny.
 Highs in the middle teens.

 Friday: Mostly sunny.
 Highs in the middle teens.

-Saturday: Partly sunny.
-Highs in the middle 30s.
+Saturday: Mostly sunny.
+Highs in the lower teens.

-Sunday: Partly cloudy.
-Highs in the upper 30s.
+Valentine's Day: Partly cloudy.
+Highs in the lower 20s.